Emerald Starter Manip

 Repeat the cycle of:

-1. Change Profile to New SID
+1. Change SID in Calibration

 2. Search for Nearest Shiny Starter